What the phrase really means

 - Under 35 and not pregnant after 12 well-timed cycles

-- Right away for very irregular cycles, anovulation, endometriosis, PCOS, thyroid disease, recurrent pregnancy loss, or safety questions
+- Right away for very irregular cycles, suspected anovulation, endometriosis, PCOS, thyroid disease, recurrent pregnancy loss, or safety questions

 Myths and facts